-While most of us tend to undervalue probabilistic foresight, in some contexts the opposite occurs.
-Some future thinkers overvalue looking for probable futures, to the neglect of both possible and preferable futures.
+While most of us tend to undervalue probabilistic foresight, in some contexts, as in the founding of our field in the 1940s, the opposite occurs.
+These future thinkers overvalue probable futures, to the neglect of both possible and preferable futures.
 Such thinkers will often also presume that the future is more deterministic, or fundamentally and precisely predictable, than it actually is.
 This cognitive bias is called overdetermination.
 It involves seeing only developmental processes, while ignoring the equally or more important evolutionary factors (see the 95/5 Rule).
-Again, see Emotional-Cognitive Biases in Chapter 4 for others.
+Again, see Emotional-Cognitive Biases in Chapter 2, for a brief summary of this bias, and many others.

 Overdetermination is common with founders of some political, economic, social, or religious movements.
 We often call such individuals “Fanatics” or “Utopians”.
 We see overdetermination in egotistical CEOs.
 Often such individuals have had fantastic successes in one area, and they are guilty of assuming that everything will work the same way in a new domain.
 A more common kind of overdetermination happens in complacent older organizations, when they begin to assume that the future must be as it has been in the past.
 When strategy groups make too many simplifying assumptions about their systems, we get “oversimplification.”
 When we imagine future conditions being predictable further out than they are, we get “overplanning”.